mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 then given by :math:`\hat{j}(t) = Mx(t)`, where :math:`x(t)` is
 a vector containing the measured MEG and EEG data values at time *t*.

+.. note:: For computational convenience, in MNE-Python the linear inverse operator is not computed explicitly.
+See :ref:`mne_solution` for mathematical details, and :ref:`CIHCFJEI` for a detailed example.

 .. _mne_regularization:

 Regularization